Unipotent Representations and Microlocalization: Vogan's conjecture for complex groups

-The vanishing behavior of the cohomology groups $H_Z^i(X, M)$ is controlled by $\mathrm{depth}_Z(M)$.
+The vanishing behavior of the cohomology groups $H_Z^i(V, M)$ is controlled by the $Z$-depth of $M$, denoted $\mathrm{depth}_Z(M)$.
 This is defined to be the length of the longest $M$-regular sequence of functions in the ideal defining $Z$.
-We have in general (without hypotheses on $X$ or on $M$)
+We have in general (without hypotheses on $V$ or on $M$)